orstavik/JoiComponents/book/chapter4/Function1_slots_flattenedChildren.md

   return res;
 }
 ```
-This function will function for all elements,
+This function will function for all elements whether or not they have `<slot>` children.
-regardless if they happen to have any `<slot>` children or not.

 ## Opinions

-HTML composition using `<slot>`s is complex and powerful.
+HTML composition using `<slot>` is complex and powerful.
 To get the most power you must minimize complexity.
-Here is my advice to achieve this:
+Here is my advice to minimize complexity:

-1. Try to avoid dynamically adding, removing or altering `<slot>` elements inside the shadowDOM.
+1. Avoid dynamically adding, removing or altering `<slot>` elements inside the shadowDOM.
 As far as you can, let `<slot>` elements be a static fixture of your custom element.
 While it is possible to dynamically alter `<slot>` elements,
 it makes for super complex code for usually little gain.

-2. Be careful using siblings with slots.
+2. Be careful with a slot's siblings.
+The node that is parent for both the slot and its siblings,
-This will create multiple document sources for a parent node's children.
+will have multiple document sources for its children.
-While useful in certain situations, it will create tight bindings between more than two DOM documents.
-Be especially careful when dynamically adding, removing or altering siblings of slot nodes.

-2. Try to attach `<slot>` elements directly to the shadowRoot.
+2. If you can, attach `<slot>` elements directly to the shadowRoot.
+Do not wrap the `<slot>` in a div if all you need to do is add `:host {display: block;}`
+to the style of the customElement.
+Familiarize yourself with `this.shadowRoot` as the root node of the shadowDOM.
-Or is this a good advice..
-Todo check this later
+Todo: Check if this is good advice..

 3. The `slot` attribute must be added to the children of the host element.
 Adding named slots to grandchildren of a host-element will create confusion as to which